penske-media-corp/pmc-vvv/README.md

 ### After the Build

-See a list of the available sites [here for WPCOM](https://github.com/penske-media-corp/pmc-vvv/blob/master/config.yml#L6).
-VIPGo sites are also in that config file – search the brand you are looking for and refer to the entry in the `hosts` object e.g. `pmc-rollingstone-2018.test`.
+See [config.yml](https://github.com/penske-media-corp/pmc-vvv/blob/master/config.yml) for the VVV site configurations.

+* VIP Classic sites are setup as subsites under the "wpcom" multisite.
+* VIP Go sites are setup as individual sites.

 All URLs are the theme names + `.test` for VIPGo and `.wpcom.test` for VIP Classic.

 Log in to the WordPress admin on any site with the following credentials: